Tesla charging stations: What to know on the go

 New Model S and Model X purchases come with free Supercharging for as long as you own the car.
 Image source: The Verge

-Usually, Destination Chargers are free to use, as long as you are a patron of the facility that the charger is installed at.
+Destination Chargers, on the other hand, are usually free to use as long as you are a patron of the facility in which the charger is installed.
 This is a pretty fair trade, especially if you are using a Destination Charger at a hotel you are staying at.
-Plus, it doesn’t matter what model Tesla you have!

 How much do Tesla charging stations cost?